Jhgomez/redes2/Commands.md

 11. make sure router to router and router to switch connections are up, no need configure any protoocol in this type of connections

 12. be aware vtp is layer 2 and it doesn't work through layer 3 devices, this means we need to create another vtp server in sw4, vtp domain and password is same, usac

+14. Go to 'IP configuration' section and select 'DHCP' on all right side computers and you will see an ip corresponding to the right vlan assigned to the computer